 Students sometimes book cultural visits or extra activities — either in lieu of, or in addition to, the lessons.

-Schools tend to demand qualifications from tutors – commonly either a degree of any description or a TEFL-specific qualification or another recognised teaching qualification.
+Schools tend to demand qualifications from tutors – commonly either a degree of any description, a TEFL-specific qualification or another recognised teaching qualification.

 There are lots of other businesses you can start from home.
 Read our guide for more inspiration.